-Clothing Bank: BMC's social workers access the clothing bank in real time when a provider contacts Social Work about a basic clothing need (sweat pants, shirts, underwear, socks, shoes, and winter coats) for a low-income patient.
+Clothing Bank: BMC's social workers access the clothing bank in real time when a provider contacts Social Work about a basic clothing need for a low-income patient.

 Elders Living at Home Program (ELAHP): The goal of ELAHP is to help older adults locate and maintain a permanent residence and allow them to live as independently as possible.
 In FY16, ELAHP served 148 clients: 41 clients received housing search services; 38 clients received housing stabilization services; 50 clients received nutrition services; and 69 clients received homelessness prevention services.
 All of the elderly men and women placed in housing and provided housing stabilization services have remained successfully housed.
 All clients suffered from at least one medical disability, and 65% suffered from at least two disabling conditions.